BastionMC/.github/profile/README.md

 <h1 align="center">Bastion</h1>
 <p align="center">We're a group of developers that create tools and other stuff for <a href="https://minecraft.ne/t">Minecraft</a>.
 Some of our Projects include:</p>

-- An IDE for Minecraft Datapacks, with custom syntax support
+- An IDE for Minecraft Datapacks, with support for adding your own syntax/commands
 - A client, that uses the original client's asstets, and a server, both written in Rust
 - A HTML library for creating OreUI-styled interfaces using a collection of custom elements